swapna-stack/weather-app/README.md

 🔹 Features

-•Real-time weather updates using API
+• Real-time weather updates using API

-•Search by city name
+• Search by city name

-•Displays temperature, humidity, wind speed, and weather conditions
+• Displays temperature, humidity, wind speed, and weather conditions

-•User-friendly and responsive design
+• User-friendly and responsive design

 🔹 Tech Stack

-•HTML, CSS, JavaScript
+• HTML, CSS, JavaScript

-•OpenWeatherMap API (or whichever API you used)
+• OpenWeatherMap API (or whichever API you used)